MengLiu90/SynerGNet/README.md

 5. pandas 1.1.3
 6. CUDA 11.1
 ## Data preparation
 The input to SynerGNet is graph representation of synergy instances.
-Each input graph is created throught the following procedure:
+Each input graph is created through the following procedure:

 1. Create full-size graph by mapping gene expression, CNV, mutation, GO terms and drug-protein association score onto PPI network.
 Each graph is represented using a node table and an edge table.
 2. Knowledge-based graph reduction to increase the topology diversity and reduce computaion burden.